slinkity/slinkity/www/src/docs/quick-start.md

 But what if we want something... interactive?
 For instance, say we're tracking how many glasses of water we've had today (because [hydration is important](https://www.gatsbyjs.com/docs/conceptual/react-hydration/)!).
 If we know a little JavaScript, we can whip up a counter using our favorite flavor of components.

-First, we'll install need one of our "renderers" to handle React, Vue, and/or Svelte.
+First, we'll need one of our "renderers" to handle React, Vue, and/or Svelte.
 Don't worry, this is definitely a set-it-and-forget-it step 😁

 {% include 'prereqs.md' %}